MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 The following fields are available:

-- **ActiveDownloadTime**  Number of seconds the update was actively being downloaded.
+- **ActiveDownloadTime**  How long the download took, in seconds, excluding time where the update wasn't actively being downloaded.Number of seconds the update was actively being downloaded.
 - **AppXBlockHashValidationFailureCount**  A count of the number of blocks that have failed validation after being downloaded.
 - **AppXDownloadScope**  Indicates the scope of the download for application content.
 For streaming install scenarios, AllContent - non-streaming download, RequiredOnly - streaming download requested content required for launch, AutomaticOnly - streaming download requested automatic streams for the app, and Unknown - for events sent before download scope is determined by the Windows Update client.
 - **BiosFamily**  The family of the BIOS (Basic Input Output System).